- Featured Columnists

 Coverdell Education Savings Accounts offer the greatest flexibility in terms of how the money is used for education.
-However, there are limits on the income of the donors and the annual contribution limit is $2000 and reverts to $500 in 2013 unless Congress takes action.
+However, there are limits on the income of the donors and the annual contribution limit is $2000.

 Section 529 Plans offer the highest contribution limits without income limits on the donors.
 However, in many cases the investment options may be limited.